KNX-IOT/knx-iot.github.io/_pages/documentation.md

 ---
 ## Introduction

-This page contains some background information on the various topics
+This page contains some background information on various topics.

 ### Doxygen documentation